Confined System with Rashba Coupling in Constant Magnetic Field: Introduction

 The spin-orbit coupling, which couples the electron spin and its orbital motion, has been the subject of several theoretical and experimental research~\cite{zutic}.
 This opens the door to developing a new generation of electronic spin (spintronics) and presents a new branch of physics of semiconductors.
 It puts the spin of the electron at the center of interest and exploits the spin-dependent electronic properties of magnetic materials and semiconductors.
 The underlying basis for this new electronics is the intimate connection between the electron charge and spin.
 A crucial implication of this relationship is that one can have access to spin through the spin property of the electron orbital in the solid.
 The link between the electron charge and spin is expressed by the spin-orbit interaction in semiconductors.

 Novel spin properties arise from the interplay between Rashba spin splitting \cite{rashba} and further confinement of two dimensional (2D) electrons in quantum wires \cite{mireles,hausler,governale1,schaupers}, rings \cite{splett,foldi} or dots \cite{vosko,governale2,valin1,bulgakov1,valin2,destefani,zaitsev}.
 Spin-orbit coupling has also been shown to affect the statistics of energy levels and eigenfunctions as well as current distributions \cite{bulgakov2,berggren}.
 The interplay between spin-orbit coupling and external magnetic fields was analyzed theoretically using random matrix theory \cite{aleiner}.
 With this respect, Schliemann~\cite{schliemann} studied the cyclotron motion and magnetic focusing in semiconductor quantum wells with spin-orbit coupling.
 More precisely, the ballistic motion of electrons in III-V semiconductor quantum wells with Rashba spin-orbit coupling in a perpendicular magnetic field was investigated.
-Taking into account the full quantum dynamics of the problem, the modifications of classical cyclotron orbits due to spin-orbit interaction was explored and the analogy to Jaynes-Cummings was established.
+Taking into account the full quantum dynamics of the problem, the modifications of classical cyclotron orbits due to spin-orbit interaction was explored and the analogy to Jaynes-Cummings was established. {Also we mention some works that have contributed to the understanding of magnetic effects and spin-orbit coupling in quantum wires \cite{group}.}

 On the other hand, Jaynes-Cummings model is describing the basic interaction of a two-level atom and quantized field, which is also the cornerstone for the treatment of the interaction between light and matter in quantum optics~\cite{jaynes}.
 It can be used to explain many quantum phenomena, such as the collapses and revivals of the atomic population inversions, squeezing of the quantized field and the atom-cavity entanglement.
 Recent experiments showed that Jaynes-Cummings model can be implicated in quantum-state engineering and quantum information processing, e.g. generation of Fock states~\cite{bertet} and entangled states~\cite{osnaghi}, and the implementations of quantum logic gates~\cite{monroe}, etc. Originally, Jaynes-Cummings model is physically implemented with a cavity quantum electrodynamics system, see for instance~\cite{rempe}.
 Certainly, there has been also interest to realize Jaynes-Cummings model with other physical systems.
 A typical system is a cold ion trapped in a Paul trap and driven by classical laser beams~\cite{blockey,leibfried} where the interaction between two selected internal electronic levels and the external vibrational mode of the ion can be induced.